Skip to Main Content

 Historic Studio Network

-Motion designers connected to Toho Studios, Toei Kyoto Studios, Toei Tokyo Studios, and Nikkatsu Studios across Japan's production corridor.
+Our motion designers are connected to Toho Studios, Toei Kyoto Studios, Toei Tokyo Studios, and Nikkatsu Studios across Japan's production corridor.

 04.